NVIDIAGameWorks/Falcor/README.md

 * Common rendering effects such as shadows and post-processing effects
 * DirectX Raytracing abstraction

 Note that Falcor 4.0 is still under development.
 There will be more changes to the interfaces as well as new features.
-This is a snapshot of our development branch and doesn't represent an offical version (not even alpha).
+This is a snapshot of our development branch and doesn't represent an official version (not even alpha).
 This release only supports DX12 on Windows.
 The path tracer requires NVAPI.
 Please make sure you have it setup properly, otherwise the path-tracer won't work.
 You can find the instructions below.